-I am also an adjunct lecturer in English as well Communications and Media departments at the University of Missouri – St. Louis.
+I am also an adjunct lecturer in English as well as Communications and Media departments at the University of Missouri – St. Louis.
 This is where I earned my B.A. in English and my M.F.A. in Creative Writing.

 What Others Have to Say: